relay-tools/react-router-relay/README.md

 If your route doesn't have any dependencies on Relay data, just don't declare `queries`.
 The only requirement is that any route that does define `queries` must have a Relay container as its component.

+#### Path parameters

-Any URL parameters for routes with queries and their ancestors will be used as parameters on the Relay route:
+Any path parameters for routes with queries and their ancestors will be used as parameters on the Relay route:

 ```js
 const WidgetQueries = {